tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-kubectl-tg.md

     --s3-bucket :               Specify the name of the S3 Bucket.
     --aws-secret :              Provide the name of the AWS secret.
-                                The secret should contain accessKeyID and secretAccessKey.
+                                The secret should contain accessKeyID and secretAccessKey. set it to null if you want to remove the secret
+    --role-arn:                 the role arn for the backup job to assume, set it to null if you want to remove the role arn
 ```

 #### Backup to Local Storage